Inspector Anirudh addressed the media exactly 120 days after the murder of D.M. Amarkanth.

 “That is the problem with this country!
-You cannot accept it when the police is doing their job.
+You cannot accept it when the police are doing their job.
 Kavya Roy was having an affair with Amarkanth.
 Kavya’s husband, Naveen found out and shot Amarkanth.
 The case is solved.
 There is nothing left for you to complain about.
 It is an open and shut case!”

-Aniruddh ignored the sea of reporters, and multiple flashes of camera aiming at his face.
+Anirudh ignored the sea of reporters, and multiple flashes of camera aiming at his face.

 There was a sea of reporters at another house as well.
 The residence of retired Lieutenant General Naveen Roy.
-Not many outside the fraternity were aware that Naveen Roy had not sought a voluntary retirement from the army.
+Not many outside the fraternity were aware that Naveen Roy had not sought voluntary retirement from the army.
 He had been dismissed following a brawl which had resulted in a fellow Officer’s broken jaw.
-This incident had come to light thanks to media’s extensive research on Naveen Roy, once he became the prime accused in the murder case of D.M.
+This incident had come to light thanks to the media’s extensive research on Naveen Roy, once he became the prime accused in the murder case of D.M.
 Amarkanth.
-The victim of the brawl had testified against Mr. Roy, and swore about his rage issues.
+The victim of the brawl had testified against Mr. Roy and swore about his rage issues.
 Among the other witnesses was a doctor who had once treated Mrs. Roy.
 His five-minute interview had been viral on the internet for some time.

 “I had met Mrs. Kavya Roy in October 2013.
 The skin of her nose was punctured.
 A blood clot had formed in the septum.
 It had created a perforation in the septum.
 She was in a lot of pain.
 I had suggested that she report this to the police as it was a case of domestic violence.
 But she had refused.”